Meghan McCain Claps Back At ‘Will & Grace’ Star After Anti-Trump Tweet

 McCormack tweeted at the publication he was interested in the information “so the rest of us can be clear about who we don’t want to work with.”

-On September 4, the story made news on The View where the panelists which include Whoopi Goldberg, Sunny Hostin, Joy Behar, Abby Huntsman, and Meghan McCain all concurred that the tweet was not in the best interest of the actor.
+On September 4, the story made news on The View where the panelists, which include Whoopi Goldberg, Sunny Hostin, Joy Behar, Abby Huntsman, and Meghan McCain, all concurred that the tweet was not in the best interest of the actor.
 Some of the hosts went as far as to state that this type of social media behavior could be called blacklisting, no matter what side of the political aisle you lean towards.

 McCormack then backtracked on his statement, once again taking to Twitter to share his opinion, remarking that he did not condone blacklisting and was just looking to make informed decisions that he can morally stand by and that the list is a matter of public record.